locationtech/udig-platform/docs/user/en/Service page.rst

 Service Details
 ===============

--  ID: id of the service
+-  :guilabel:`ID`: id of the service
--  Title: title of the service
+-  :guilabel:`Title`: title of the service

 **Related concepts**